Yep, Masks And Protective Gear Are Still Hard To Get — Especially For Small Buyers

 "Many manufacturers are asking that you buy 50,000 or 100,000 units of masks or gowns or gloves.
 A little clinic doesn't need that many units, and they can't afford it," said Dr. Megan Ranney, an emergency physician who teaches at Brown University.
 "So it really puts PPE out of the reach of the providers that are working in the hardest hit areas."

-Ranney co-founded GetUsPPE, a non-profit created in March to supply donated PPE to health care workers who still need it, including smaller assisted living facilities and community health centers.
+Ranney co-founded GetUsPPE, a nonprofit created in March to supply donated PPE to health care workers who still need it, including smaller assisted living facilities and community health centers.

 "The PPE shortage, unfortunately, is not going away, and the PPE that is available remains far too expensive for many communities," Ranney said.